Why Your Current Security Leaves Your Customers Open to Ad Injections

 Awareness of the rapidly growing ad injection epidemic is broad by this point; research and reports from Google as well as academic institutions continue to add additional layers to the same defined problem.

 Even the most tech savvy customers are vulnerable to malicious adware, as it is frequently delivered during their everyday online activities, and impacts all browser and device types.
-The solution is to extend protection all the way TO the browser, preventing “online journey hijacking” and disruptions on behalf of your customers.
+The solution is to extend protection all the way to the browser, preventing Customer Journey Hijacking and disruptions on behalf of your customers.